hbrt-rdzk/lung-diseases-detection/README.md

 - DenseNet-121

 ## Set up dataset

 1. Make sure you have CheXpert-v1.0-small in your root directory.
-2. Run ``` python3 dataset_processing/preliminary_data_processing.py ``` to divide dataset into validation and test datasets.
+2. Run `python3 dataset_processing/preliminary_data_processing.py` to divide dataset into train, validation and test datasets.
+3. Run `python3 dataset_processing/multilabel_processing.py` or `python3 dataset_processing/singlelabel_processing.py` according to your needs.

 ## Results

 Reults can be found in attached engineer thesis.
 [PL Only]